portfolio-performance/portfolio-help/docs/en/reference/help/preferences.md

 ## Updates

 PP is regularly maintained and updated.
 To manually check for updates, you can visit the [homepage](https://www.portfolio-performance.info/en/).
-The version number (e.g., 0.69.0) is displayed above the download links.
+The version number (e.g., 0.74.0) is displayed above the download links.
 Additionally, you can find the [latest release](https://github.com/portfolio-performance/portfolio) on GitHub.

 By enabling the `Check for updates on Start` option in the Settings section, PP will automatically check, download, and install the latest version (if necessary) upon launch.
 The update process is carried out from the URL `https://updates.portfolio-performance.info/portfolio`.

+On Mac, you can find this option in the app Menu Portfolio Performance.